microcks/microcks.io/content/blog/microcks-1.7.1-release.md

 ### Helm Chart enhancements

-The Kubernetes installation via Helm Chart has also benefited from two enhancements: the number of desired replicas is now configurable via the `values.yaml` file and re-deployments are automatically triggered when configuration change occurs.
+The Kubernetes installation via Helm Chart has also benefited from two enhancements: the number of desired replicas is now configurable via the `values.yaml` file and re-deployments are automatically triggered when a configuration change occurs.

 > As scalability and automatic redeployment was only available through the Operator, these two enhancements suggested by [Sara Jarjoura](https://github.com/sarasensible) 🙏 and [sbr82](https://github.com/sbr82) 🙏 now allow to have a very scalable and dynamic setup of Microcks via Helm for better GitOps implementation.

 ## More enhancements

-Some other minor enhancements that worth be noticed:
+Some other minor enhancements that are worth be noticed:

 ### JSON_BODY dispatcher presence

-A fix has been made to allow a dispatch decision based on the presence or absence of a JSON node in request payload (not only the presence of a value as it was before).
+A fix has been made to allow a dispatch decision based on the presence or absence of a JSON node in the request payload (not only the presence of a value as it was before).

-> Thanks to [Chris Belanger](https://github.com/Feasoron) 🙏 for raising this issue and the detailed analysis.
+> Thanks to [Chris Belanger](https://github.com/Feasoron) 🙏 for raising this issue and for the detailed analysis.

 ### OpenAPI specification detection